Stepping through the mirror - the anatomy of denial.

 - I'm not responsible for anything because you could have expected it!

-- Clichés such as, psychotherapy stirs things up.
+- Beware of clichés such as, psychotherapy stirs things up.

-- "Emotions are not illnesses, perhaps you are caught in the drama triangle, trying to resolve a childhood conflict?"
+- Or, you are caught in the drama triangle, trying to resolve a childhood conflict?"
 See argument one!.

-- A game of Precious Vase - 'that's not the answer you wanted'?
+- Or a game of Precious Vase - 'that's not the answer you wanted'?
 Meaning, 'You were only hurt because you didn't get what you wanted, and you hadn't engaged with any therapy or else you would have been in a better mental state.

-- You should have known that this would happen!
+- Or, You should have known that this would happen!

-If the dialogue can be changed into collaboration, both parties need to find their way to recognise the underlying emotions and disarm any sense of threat...by agreeing that they both prefer things to be better.
+If the dialogue can be changed into collaboration, both parties need to agree that they both prefer things to be better.

-Dissolving threat is the most important thing...and enough to seriously improve the situation for both parties.
+Dissolving threat is the most important step, and this will be enough to seriously improve the situation for both parties.

 Summery: